impactorbitco/handbook-main/content/ims/standards/iso-55001/_index.md

 ---
-title: Assets Management System
+title: ISO-55001
+iso_number: '55001'
+acronym: AMS
+description: ISO 55001:2015-aligned AMS for Impact Orbit Creative Group
+owner: Ryan Laird
+status: Active
+implemented: November 2024
+version: '2.1'
 weight: 10
 ---

+# Asset Management System

 ## Foreword

-Green Orbit Digital, a leader in sustainable marketing within the space and science sectors, recognizes the importance of systematic asset management.
+Impact Orbit Creative Group, a leader in sustainable marketing within the space and science sectors, recognizes the importance of systematic asset management.
 This Asset Management System (AMS) is developed in alignment with the ISO 55000 series to optimize asset value, support organizational objectives, and ensure sustainable practices throughout the asset lifecycle.
 Introduction
 In the dynamic landscape of sustainable marketing, effective asset management is crucial.
-By implementing an AMS based on ISO 55000 standards, Green Orbit Digital aims to manage its diverse assets—ranging from digital content to technological tools—systematically, ensuring they deliver maximum value and align with the company's mission of promoting sustainability through innovative marketing strategies.
+By implementing an AMS based on ISO 55000 standards, Impact Orbit Creative Group aims to manage its diverse assets—ranging from digital content to technological tools—systematically, ensuring they deliver maximum value and align with the company's mission of promoting sustainability through innovative marketing strategies.

 ---

 ## 1. Scope
-This AMS encompasses all assets under Green Orbit Digital's control, including:
+This AMS encompasses all assets under Impact Orbit Creative Group's control, including:
 Digital Assets: Marketing content, intellectual property, and proprietary software.
 Technological Tools: Hardware and software used in operations.
 Human Resources: Employee skills and knowledge.